House Rabbit Resource Network's

 Rabbit food sold in pet stores is another problem.
 Many stores sell pellets with candy-type ingredients or have unsound nutritional ratios.
 If they have timothy hay, the bags are extremely small, overpriced, and are usually old and dusty.
 Toys and treats sold in stores look pretty to our human eyes, but many products are unhealthy for your rabbit.

 So we ask that before you start getting your home ready for rabbit, please talk to us first.
 This even goes for if you do not adopt from us.
 We’re still here to help!
 We can suggest good, sound products that will give your rabbit what they need.

 Our Bunny Boutique was created for that exact reason, to offer affordable products that are also good for your rabbit.
 So if you’re in the Austin, Texas area, stop by and browse our rabbit-approved products.

-If you’re in the Austin, Texas area, HRRN offers custom-built cages designed by our veteran bunny-caretakers.
-At the Bunny Boutique, we offer a popular package called the Rabbit Starter Kit (shown in photo).
+If you’re in the Austin, Texas area, HRRN offers custom-built cages designed by our veteran bunny caretakers.
+At the Bunny Boutique, we offer a popular package called the Rabbit Starter Kit (shown in the photo).
 The kit includes the HRRN cage of your choice along with everything else you need for your rabbit in one package.
 The Start Kit provides enough food and supplies for a month.